 Child Support and Spousal Support in a Military Divorce

-It is a fact that it is more common for the dependent spouse of a service member to be unemployed more often than the dependent spouse of a civilian.
-The primary reason for this is that the family must move along with the military member without considering the career of the non-military spouse.
+It is a known fact that it is more common for the dependent spouse of a service member to be unemployed than the dependent spouse of a civilian.
+The primary reason for this is that the family must move every couple of years when the military member is re-stationed, which leaves little room for the spouse to consider, let alone develop, a career of their own.
 For this reason, in military divorces we see relatively higher levels of spousal and child support at the outset of the case.

-Whether you are a military member or a military spouse you need to understand your rights when it comes to spousal support and child support.
-Our military divorce lawyer at Griffith, Young & Lass can help you understand what you can expect to pay or to receive in financial support.
+Whether you are a military member or a military spouse, you need to understand your rights when it comes to spousal support and child support.
+Our Carlsbad military divorce lawyers can help you understand what you can expect to pay or to receive in financial support.

 Division of Military Retirement or Thrift Savings Plan Retirement (TSP)